rasteric/z3s5-lisp/docs/reference/reference0.md

-## Runtime System Images (defunct) {#zimage}
+## Runtime System Images {#zimage}

 The following functions provide functionality for saving, loading, and running of runtime system images to and from disk.
-This module is currently broken and under maintenance.

 ### `current-zimage` : procedure/0